-The investment thesis was based on a higher margin of safety obtain from the record land bid price in 2017 as well as the en bloc party which I also blog about previously.
-Naturally, the profit margin on developer who got land at a reasonable price in 2016 should be more assured of their profitability for these projects.
+The investment thesis was based on a higher margin of safety obtained as a result of the record land bid price in 2017 as well as the en bloc party which I also blog about previously.
+Naturally, the profit margin of developers who got their land at a reasonable price in 2016 should be more assured on it’s profitability.

 As there are greater exuberance in the market noted over the past half year, I have mindfully told myself to unwind my position, or simply put “take money from the market” in the event the market turns.

 I partially unwind my position earlier this month and would like to share the entry and exit position for stocks I invest based on the above thesis.

 The gain above excludes some modest dividend which I received during the period of investment.
 The reality of a developer business is that it is a cyclical business and as the market starts to price in potential gain from their inventories that was purchase in 2016, a rational investor should take some profit.